huggingface/blog/tf-serving.md

 SavedModel is the format expected by TensorFlow serving.
 Since Transformers v4.2.0, creating a saved model has three additional features:

 1. The sequence length can be modified freely between runs.
-2. All model inputs are now available for inference.
+2. All model inputs are available for inference.
 3. If retrieving the Transformer hidden states or attention values using the `output_attentions` and `output_hidden_states` flags, these values are now grouped into a single output.

 Below, you can find the inputs and outputs representations of a `TFBertForSequenceClassification` saved as a TensorFlow saved model: